Andrew Mallard: Media

 A documentary titled Saving Andrew Mallard was directed by Michael Muntz and produced by Artemis International, focusing on Mallard's family, its struggle to have him freed, the deception undertaken by the original police investigation team and the evidence uncovered that eventually led to Mallard's freedom.
 It was first aired on ABC Television on 4 May 2006.
 It was short-listed for a Walkley Award, and Muntz won the Outstanding Achievement in Directing Award in the WA Screen Awards.
 The documentary's epilogue noted that the DPP still considered Mallard a prime suspect in its investigation at that time.

 A book about the case, Murderer No More: Andrew Mallard and the Epic Fight that Proved his Innocence, was written by Colleen Egan, the journalist who campaigned on Mallard's behalf for eight years, was published by Allen & Unwin in June 2010.
 A Casefile True Crime Podcast detailing the case was released on 29 May 2016.

 Later life and death

 Having completed a university degree in fine art, Mallard moved to London in 2010 to further his studies.

 He was engaged to be married, and frequently travelled to Los Angeles where his fiancée lived.
-In the early hours of 18 April 2019, he was fatally struck by a car while crossing a road in Hollywood.
+In the early hours of 18 April 2019, he was fatally struck by a car while crossing a road in Hollywood at the age of 56.